 - Lose the soda.
 Swap those calorie-heavy drinks, including juices and sports drinks, for good old water or low-fat milk.

 - Make vegetable and fruits easy snack choices.
 Keep them clean, cut, and waiting in the front of the fridge so they're easy to see and eat.
+Start meals with a salad.

 - Encourage breakfast every day.
 Teens will often give up their morning meal to sleep later, but that could mean they’re so hungry at lunch that they’ll overeat or give into junk-food cravings.
 So hand her something to eat on the way to school, like a smoothie made out of yogurt and fresh fruit, or an apple and a wedge of cheese.